 The student will identify a problem in public administration.
 The paper must include an abstract, introduction, background on the issue, detailed presentation of the importance of the issue, discussion of possible solutions, and a recommendation for the solution.
 The paper must be 8–10 pages and include a minimum of ten scholarly resources to support the student’s work.

-Two quizzes will be required during the course.
+A Quiz: Midterm and a Quiz: Final will be required during the course.
 Each quiz will have 2 questions and will use essay questions to extract the student’s knowledge about the content of the course.
 Each quiz will have a 1-hour time limit.